 Students with a Bachelor of Science in Public Administration (BSPA) degree can continue their education in law, planning, policy analysis, or business administration.
 For those who choose immediate employment, the degree is flexible enough to provide the necessary background to begin a career in the public or nonprofit sector.
-The BSPA requires 120 credit hours.

-The program includes three main areas: general education, core courses in the major area, and general electives.
+The BSPA requires 120 credit hours and includes four main areas: (1) general education, (2) required core courses, (3) required courses in the concentration area, and (4) general electives.